S-YOU/doTA/README.md

 - scope
 	- will create new scope with `$scope.$new()`
-	- having `ng-controller` on dota-render directive will have new scope too, but only one.
+	- having `ng-controller` on render directive will have new scope too, but only one.

 - watch
 	- will add `$watchCollection` and will re-render the the whole template when watch triggered.